For Gay Men With Sexual Addiction

 Gay male sex addicts often struggle with multiple addictions.
 Alcohol and methamphetamine are the substances most commonly abused by gay male sex addicts.
 Meth abuse is particularly troublesome because its long-term side effects are so debilitating.
 Nevertheless, this drug is often the preferred party favor for anonymous sexual activity in bathhouses, sex clubs, and via hookup websites and apps.
 This is because meth creates a sense of euphoria, intensity and power, as well as the drive to obsessively do whatever activity the user wishes to engage in, including having sex.
 People using meth have reported being sexual for an entire day, even two or three, without sleeping, eating or coming down.
 Making matters worse is the fact that disinhibiting substances (such as meth and alcohol) increase the risk for unsafe sex and STDs, including HIV.

-If you want to learn more about sexual addiction in the gay community, you may want to read Cruise Control: Understanding Sex Addiction in Gay Men, written by the Sexual Recovery Institute’s founder, Robert Weiss.
-Or you can call us at 877-959-4114.
+If you are considering treatment for sexual compulsivity, you can call us at 855-900-7357.
 You may not want to talk about it, but reaching out is the first step toward getting the help you need.